-- (a) he/she resigns from the office; or - (b) he/she is suspended from being a councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - (c) he/she is no longer a councillor; or - (d) he/she is removed from office by resolution of the Council.
+- (a) he/she resigns from the office; or

+- (b) he/she is no longer a councillor; or

+- (c) he/she is removed from office by resolution of the Council.

-If there is a vacancy in the position of Leader, the Leader will be elected at the first meeting of the Council following such vacancy for a term of office expiring on the day of the post election annual meeting which follows his/her election, subject to (a) to (d) above.
+If there is a vacancy in the position of Leader, the Leader will be elected at the first meeting of the Council following such vacancy for a term of office expiring on the day of the post election annual meeting which follows his/her election, subject to (a) to (c) above.